anton-oz/tweeter/README.md

 To get the development environment up and running, follow these steps:

-1. Clone the repository to your local machine.
+Clone the repository to your local machine <b>or</b> visit [Tweeter](https://tweeter-4z96.onrender.com/) deployed from Render.

+<b>If cloning:</b>
-2. Navigate to the project directory.
+    1. Navigate to the project directory.
-3. Install the necessary dependencies by running the command `npm install`.
+    2. Install the necessary dependencies by running the command `npm install`.
-4. Configure the environment variables required for the project.
+    3. Configure the environment variables required for the project.
-5. Start the development server using the command `npm start`.
+    4. Start the development server using the command `npm start`.

 ## Usage